Jim McMahon

 James Robert McMahon Jr. (born August 21, 1959) is an American former professional football quarterback who played in the National Football League (NFL) for 15 seasons, most notably with the Chicago Bears.
-McMahon played college football for the BYU Cougars, winning the Davey O'Brien Award and the Sammy Baugh Trophy in 1981.
+He played college football for the BYU Cougars, earning first-team All-American honors in 1980 after leading the NCAA in passing yards and passing touchdowns.
+The following year, McMahon won the Davey O'Brien Award and the Sammy Baugh Trophy and was named a unanimous All-American.
 He was selected by the Bears fifth overall in the 1982 NFL draft.
+In 1998 McMahon was inducted into the College Football Hall of Fame.

 McMahon achieved his greatest professional success with the 1985 Bears team that won the franchise's first Super Bowl title in Super Bowl XX.
 He also received Pro Bowl honors during the season.
 However, after suffering a rotator cuff injury the following season, McMahon struggled with injuries throughout the rest of his career.
 Following his seven years in Chicago, McMahon played for the San Diego Chargers, Philadelphia Eagles, Minnesota Vikings, Arizona Cardinals, and Green Bay Packers.
-He spent his final seasons in a backup role, including on the Packers team that won Super Bowl XXXI.
-McMahon was inducted into the College Football Hall of Fame in 1998.
+McMahon spent his final seasons in a backup role, including on the Packers team that won Super Bowl XXXI.
+He was inducted into the College Football Hall of Fame in 1998.